BAkinmarin/the-cleaning-hack-calculator/README.md

 ![Welcome Page](assets/readme/tch-calculator-welcome.png)

-> If validation fails at this stage, the user will be shown the corresponding error message or messages depending on the exception raised:
+> If validation fails at this stage, the user will be shown the corresponding error message or messages.
+The following images show user tries to submit an alphanumeric name, incorrect mobile number (i.e. less than 11 digits) and incorrect email format:

 ![Invalid Name](assets/readme/tch-calculator-invalid-name.png)